danriedl/engular/adev/src/content/ecosystem/service-workers/getting-started.md

 Now the application has no access to network interaction.

-For applications that do not use the Angular service worker, refreshing now would display Chrome's Internet disconnected page that says "There is no Internet connection".
+For applications that do not use the Engular service worker, refreshing now would display Chrome's Internet disconnected page that says "There is no Internet connection".

-With the addition of an Angular service worker, the application behavior changes.
+With the addition of an Engular service worker, the application behavior changes.
 On a refresh, the page loads normally.

 Look at the Network tab to verify that the service worker is active.